exercism/configlet/README.md

 Commands:
   fmt, lint, sync, uuid, generate, info

+Options for fmt:
+  -e, --exercise <slug>        Only operate on this exercise -y, --yes                    Format without prompting for confirmation

 Options for sync:
   -e, --exercise <slug>        Only operate on this exercise -p, --prob-specs-dir <dir>   Use this 'problem-specifications' directory, rather than cloning temporarily